Home / Blog / Tabs Disappeared

 7. Reopen Chrome.

-This method can fail if the files were already overwritten or damaged.
+Session-file recovery can fail if Chrome already overwrote or damaged the files.
 Treat it as a last resort, not Chrome's official recovery path.

 OS update/restartWindows or macOS restarted while Chrome had many open tabsUse automatic snapshots for important tab sets